Aarception/Mo-information-security-portfolio/README.md

 This is a radical perception, but I perceive the institution may have scaled too fast for relative organizational bureaucracy and this may even be a secret structural vulnerability of modern tech companies.
 It is possible that my issue is a canary in a coal mine about the 'maturization' process of that disconnect.
 Where there is maturization...insolvency is not far behind.
 The risk structure may already be there. 💡

+ Application with OpenAI using 1 page redaction work sample ✔️

 ---
 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*